Stay connected in 200+ countries — instant QR delivery

 QDoes Eflexsim store my credit card?

-Only the token reference from Stripe and the last 4 digits, plus the brand.
+Only the token reference from our payment provider and the last 4 digits, plus the brand.
 We never have your full card number, CVV, or expiration date.

 QIs it safer than other eSIM resellers?

-Most reputable eSIM resellers also use Stripe or similar PCI-compliant processors.
+Most reputable eSIM resellers also use major PCI-compliant payment processors.
 The security level is broadly similar across major players.
 Eflexsim's approach is standard for the industry.

 QAre wallet payments (Apple Pay / Google Pay) safer than typing card details?